 Fishing with worms for trout and steelhead is nothing new but anglers now have many options when it comes to the type of worms available.
 In this article, you will get advice from river guides like myself and our contributing river guides on which worms are best, and how the guide use them to catch more fish.

 Fishing with worms is only part of the equation.
-There is a reason why fishing guides use certain hooks when fishing with worms, and they have a certain leader setup, and they rig the worm up a certain way, and then they or their clients fish them a certain way.
+There is a reason why fishing guides use certain hooks when worm fishing, and they have a certain leader setup, and they rig the worm up a certain way, and then they or their clients fish them a certain way.
 Doing all this right will mean more fish for their clients.
 Let’s talk about that.

 Fishing With Live Worms